UFM Telemetry Manager (UTM) Plugin

 UTM Configuration File

-In the case of standalone mode, the default value is UTM_CONFIG =/tmp/managed_telemetry/utm/config and can be changed via --data-root argument of deployment script.

-When changes are made to the configuration file, UTM initiates a restart of its main process to apply the updated configuration.
+When changes are made to the configuration file, UTM initiates a restart of its main process to implement the updated configuration.

 Users may wish to adjust timeout and update rate configurations based on their specific setups.
 However, it is important to note that the remaining configurations are tailored to enable UTM to function as a UFM plugin and should not be modified.